-Winter weather may bring with it some harsh conditions, but that's no reason to stay home.
-Pittsburgh winters provide some of the best opportunities for outdoor fun - skiing, snowboarding, ice skating.
-Whether in the exciting urban environment of the city or out in the beautiful countryside, winter sports can be some of the most fun you can have in the Pittsburgh area.
+Pittsburgh winters also provide some of the best opportunities for outdoor family fun!
+Whether in the exciting urban environment in the city or out in the beautiful countryside, winter sports can be some of the most fun you can have in the Pittsburgh area.

-This is the spot to go when you want to do some downhill skiing and snow tubing in Allegheny County.
-Located in Monroeville and Plum and encompassing 1,096 acres, Boyce Park offers beautiful natural terrain to explore and a ton of winter adventures just waiting for you.
+Boyce Park is the spot to go when you want to do some downhill skiing across 20 acres of slopes, trails and two terrain parks and snow tubing in Allegheny County.
+Located just 20 minutes from Downtown and encompassing 1,096 acres, Boyce Park offers beautiful natural terrain to explore and a ton of winter adventures just waiting for you.

 In keeping with the ‘outside, but inside’ idea, when was the last time you went to a drive-in movie in winter?
 With an appropriate name for entertainment, Dependable Drive-In, located just outside Pittsburgh in Coraopolis, shows films on their outdoor big screens year-round.
 Grab some extra blankets with your popcorn, and check out their upcoming winter showtimes to support the last remaining drive-in theater in Allegheny County.